 Today, people don’t believe in the protective power of the phallus to the same extent.
 However, in tourist markets, you will almost always find phallic magnets, bottle openers, or just stand-alone ornamental phalluses.

 This is perhaps a nice gag gift for someone.
-Or alternatively, perhaps you think a little wooden phallus may perfectly compliment the decor of your home!
+Or alternatively, perhaps you think a little wooden phallus may perfectly complement the decor of your home!

 A bouzouki (Μπουζούκι) is a long-necked Greek string instrument with either three or four courses.
 In some ways, it resembles a mandolin.